ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 RECENT CHANGES
 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 3.3.1
+Improve handling of start and end times for crosslists.
+Thanks to Charles Fulton.

 Release 3.3.0
 Add support for course end dates, and a tool to backfill course end dates for a term.